-- Frostingflavoring: Cream cheese frosting is evidently a popular pairing for strawberry cake (7 out of the 9 tested recipes used it), but when it comes to flavoring, there were two main factors: either fresh strawberries, freeze-dried strawberries, or extract.
+Cream cheese frosting is evidently a popular pairing for strawberry cake (7 out of the 9 tested recipes used it).
+When it comes to the strawberry flavor, there were three main techniques: fresh strawberries, freeze-dried strawberries, or extract.

 - Freeze-dried strawberries: Sally’s and Sugar & Sparrow both scored highly and I think this was in large part due to their frosting.
 Freeze-dried adds a great boost of flavor without the excess wetness from fresh strawberries, contributing to a better texture.
 Although they’re a bit of a pain to source, this is what I’ll be using in strawberry frostings in the future!
 Interestingly, Sally’s was cream cheese-based while S&S was a regular buttercream and I think the cream cheese tang really enhances the strawberry flavor and was a big crowd pleaser.

 - Fresh strawberry puree: Kara’s and Paula Deen were two recipes that used fresh strawberries.
-I also loved the fresh flavor of these frostings–the major downside is something the added liquid requires additional powdered sugar to compensate for the texture, leading to overly sweet frostings.
-Sugar Geek Show uses a strawberry reduction which slightly helps with the texture issue, but paired with egg whites, adding volume that I think leads to a great smooth texture but mutes the strawberry flavor slightly.
+I also loved the fresh flavor of these frostings.
+However, the added liquid from the strawberries usually requires additional powdered sugar to thicken the texture.
+This can easily lead to overly sweet frostings.
+Sugar Geek Show uses a strawberry reduction which slightly helps with the texture issue.
+She also adds egg whites which adds volume and contributes to a beautifully smooth texture, but mutes the strawberry flavor slightly.

 - Strawberry extract: Both Amycakes and Paula Deen called for strawberry extract added to their frosting.
 As you may expect, this is probably the least flavorful and most artificial way to make a strawberry frosting.
 I also don’t think it adds much–if you want more of a strawberry flavor boost, I’d always opt for freeze-dried strawberries.

-- Clearjel: Amycakes has a whole article on Clearjel (her favorite bakery secret), which is used to create a smooth and thick consistency (i.e. “moister cakes, thicker, chewier cookies and softer cinnamon rolls” as well as thick frostings).
-She gives the option of using instant Clearjel or vanilla instant pudding mix in her recipe as Clearjel is the second ingredient so it works similarly.
+She gives the option of using instant Clearjel OR vanilla instant pudding mix in her recipe.
+(Clearjel is the second ingredient in instant pudding mix so it works similarly.)
 I definitely found Amycakes to be moist and it did quite well in the rankings, but I have a feeling that was more due to its strawberry-forward flavor.
 With strawberry cake in particular, moistness is not a widespread issue so I don’t think Clearjel is crucial for a delicious cake!

 Analysis of the Best Strawberry Cake Recipes